-Long steamer hose and wheeled bottom unit offer easy mobility and maneuverability.
+Long hose and wheeled bottom unit offer easy mobility and maneuverability.
 Large water reservoir and an impressive 90 minutes of continuous steam time.
 Wide steam head.
-Automatic shut-off for safety.
-Heats up quickly and built to last.
+Automatic shutoff.

-Some consider it bulky and not ideal for travel.
+Some users consider it bulky and hard to travel with.

 Includes several attachments for added versatility.
 Automatic shutoff.
 Generous 15-foot cord.
 Trigger with locking option for small bursts or continuous steam.
-Fast heat time.
-Compact and lightweight.
+Compact and fast heat time.

-Can be challenging to empty all the water from the reservoir tank after use.
+Can be challenging to empty all the water from the reservoir tank.

 There's a bit of skill needed to iron away wrinkles.
 If you find each pass produces more and more unwanted creases, a clothes steamer might be a better option for you.
 These devices allow you to steam away wrinkles from your clothing and even your drapery with minimal effort.